 Please consider making a gift to Athletics.
 All gifts—including one-time donations; endowed funds; and designated contributions from participation in the George Eastman Circle, our leadership giving society—help take Rochester Athletics to the next level.

-Your contribution will help the Campaign while supporting what is most meaningful to you.
+Your contribution will help the in many ways while supporting what is most meaningful to you.
 And by giving to Athletics you automatically become a Friend of Rochester Athletics.

 Join or continue your commitment to the George Eastman Circle, the University's leadership annual giving society, and help provide unrestricted resources to the athletics general find or the athletic program of your choice and makes an immediate impact.